Sign up to our Newsletter

 6. Harvard Law School

-Harvard Law is one of the most well-known law schools in the States and comes in at #6 for the best law schools in the States.
-Students who hope to attend Harvard Law will have to pay $73,600 in tuition with over $35,000 in additional, indirect costs.
+Harvard Law is one of the most well-known law schools in the States and comes in at #6 on our list.
+Students who hope to attend Harvard Law will have to pay $80,760 in tuition with over $38,000 in additional, indirect costs.

 However, Harvard Law makes up for these costs by being a top-notch educational institution that strives to produce lawyers who are vibrant and collaborative.
 It is the oldest law school in the US and houses the biggest academic law library in the entire world!